Post

 Transmission

-• Description/Symptoms: Hard or delayed shifting, slipping gears, check engine light
+• Description/Symptoms: Harsh or delayed shifts, slipping between gears, or failure to shift.

 • Recalls: None Found